puppetlabs/pupperware/commercial/README.md

 puppet master by running `puppet x y z ...` can be achieved against the stack by running `./bin/puppet x y z ...`.

+There is also a similar script providing easy access to `puppetserver` commands.
+This is particularly useful for CA and cert management via the `ca` subcommand.

 ### Changing postgresql password

 The postgresql instance uses password authentication for communication with the